zio/zio-connect/docs/quickstart/file_connector.md

    readPath(path)
 ```

+writeX
+---
 - writeFile | writeFileName | writePath | writeURI

 Creates a ZSink for writing to a file.
 The stream ends once all content is read.

 ```scala
 import zio.connect.file._